 Islands to the South of Kos

 On the Southern side of the island the most popular day trip is the one to Nisyros out of Kardamena.
 You get to visit the volcano and to spend the afternoon in Mandraki a village that has maintained a more traditional feel.
 For the more adventurous amongst you there are quite a few places to visit including Emporios, Nikia and Paloi but you will need to rent a scooter or a car to get there.
 There are also trips to Gyali out of Nisyros if you fancy something different but that might be a bit of a complicated endeavor and in any case you might need to spend at least a night in Nisyros to make it worth it.
-There is also the option of going to Tilos out of Kos Town but you will definitely need a few days to actually get to see the island.
+Between Kos and Nisyros there is also the island of Strongyli but it is a rugged island that is very difficult to access.
+Last but not least there is also the option of going to Tilos out of Kos Town but you will definitely need a few days to actually get to see the island.
 Have a look at an Octopus in my ouzo an interesting blog with some insights on the island of Tilos.

 Islands to the North of Kos